 Is there a way of choosing to let more pupils have a choice?

 As the problem suggests, the thinking can be extended by looking at larger numbers of flavours.

 For more extension work

 From the "Possible Extension" the challenge would be to find a general formulae that would take into account the number of flavours and how many scoops were alloed each time to produce the largest numbers of hungry ice cream addicts who could have their fill.
-Then there would be the need to prrove it to be correct. ( A sure example of perseverance!)
+Then there would be the need to prove it to be correct. ( A sure example of perseverance!)